 When Should Your Company Create A Blog?

 It’s important to evaluate when the right time to start a blog is.
 The simplest answer is that as soon as you can is likely the best time.

 There are two ways to approach the question of when your business should start blogging.

 The first is to recognize what stage and health your business is in.
 If your company is growing, your ads are performing, or you’ve got a reliable revenue stream that allows you to start looking at the long-term investments into your company, then it is time to start seriously considering a blog.

 Second, suppose your company is strapped for cash and needs an immediate return on investment.
 In that case, you’ll likely benefit from pursuing other marketing channels first, such as some form of paid advertising channel like Google or Facebook Ads.

 This, however, does not mean that you can’t start a business blog immediately.
 In the above situation, many companies, particularly startups, have developed highly successful blogs by having founders or CEOs who prioritized writing and publishing daily or weekly blog content themselves.

 If you think your company is ready to take your content marketing to the next level with a blog, we’d be happy to offer our expertise.
-Simply follow this link to schedule a consultation.
+Simply follow this link to book a call.